michael6gledhill/cyberpatriot-runbook/docs/pi-setup.md

 ## Next Steps
 - On a local computer, run the desktop app and create an admin account.
 - Configure teams and begin approvals; data persists on the Pi MySQL.

+## Quick Checklist (copy these steps)
+- On Ubuntu Server: install Docker and run `docker compose up -d`.
+- On your computer: clone the repo and `pip install -r requirements.txt`.
+- Set `DATABASE_URL` to point at the server IP.
+- Run `alembic upgrade head` to create tables.
+- Run `python main.py` to start the app.
+- Create or initialize the admin user with `scripts\init_admin.py`.

 ## Documentation
 - Full project documentation: https://michael6gledhill.github.io/cyberpatriot-runbook/